darkwingdck/darkwingdck/README.md

 ## About me 👾

 Hello!
-My name is Daniil, and I'm a web developer currently working at Travel Tech with Ruby on Rails and Vue/Nuxt.
-I'm delving into Go these days and working on some pet projects (definitely check out the Repositories tab).
-In addition to my main work, I enjoy learning about algorithms, watching movies, and playing indie games.
+My name is Daniil, and I'm a software engineer currently working in the fintech sector at Ozon.

+I work with Golang and PostgreSQL daily, honing my skills in backend development.
+Previously, I was a frontend engineer at a travel tech company, where I gained extensive knowledge in TypeScript, Vue, and web development in general.
+Outside of work, I enjoy delving into algorithms, watching movies, and playing indie games, with the aspiration of creating my own game someday.

 ## My stack :hammer:
 **Languages**: Python, Go, Ruby, SQL, JavaScript